Teaching Magnetism with Bivectors: Magnetic forces and the matrix product

-The direction is found by first projecting the velocity vector to the plane of the bivector ($\qty{4}{\meter\per\second} \,\hat{x}$) and then rotating it \qty{90}{\degree} opposite the bivector's orientation, as before: the $-\hat{y}$ direction.
-It is worth explicitly observing that Eq.~\eqref{eq:magForceMag} agrees with the familiar formula for cross product magnitude.
-As shown, the traditional magnetic field vector $\vec{B}$ is normal to the bivector tile so the angle between $\vec{B}$ and $\vec{v}$ is $\qty{90}{\degree}-\theta$, and $\cos\theta = \sin(\qty{90}{\degree}-\theta)$.
+The direction is found by first projecting the velocity vector into the bivector's plane and then rotating it \qty{90}{\degree} opposite the bivector's orientation.
+In this case, the resulting force points in the $-\hat{y}$ direction.

 Once again this can be expressed in matrix language:

 The explicit component expressions of Eq.~\eqref{eq:dotProdComponents} lead to the same result.
 In terms of coordinate unit vectors,